Eaton Ford

-Eaton Ford is an area of St Neots, Cambridgeshire, England.
+Eaton Ford is an area in the civil parish of St Neots, Cambridgeshire, England.
 It is a mainly residential area also containing Riverside Park, a large area of riverside parkland.
 Much of the housing stock dates from the period of London overspill during the 1960s and subsequently.
 The former village green is still in place.

 Eaton Ford lies in the area bounded by the River Great Ouse, Duloe Brook in the south, the A1 road to the west, and the River Kym in the north.
 The small marshy island in the Great Ouse at the confluence of the Kym is included.

 Eaton Ford is approximately 81 km north of London.
 Historically Eaton Ford was in Bedfordshire; it was transferred to Cambridgeshire in 1974.

 Description of Eaton Ford

 Eaton Ford is a distinct area of St Neots, lying to the west of the River Great Ouse.
 It is largely residential, but with an extensive area of parkland – Riverside Park – adjacent to the river.
 There is practically no industrial activity within Eaton Ford, and most people in work travel to other parts of St Neots, or commute further afield.

 Eaton Ford Green forms a small but pleasing "village green" focus to the community, and St Neots Town Council arrange to maintain flower beds.
 Maltman's Green is a grassy area at the junction of St Neots Road and Crosshall Road, but has long since lost its attractiveness to road improvement schemes.

 There is a large school complex, Crosshall Junior School on the Great North Road, with considerable pedestrian and vehicular traffic generated at the start and end of the school day.
 (Despite the historic name, the Great North Road is only a local distributor road here).

 St Neots Golf Club is located on Crosshall Road, and the grounds occupy nearly all of the northern part of Eaton Ford up to the River Kym, which forms the boundary.
 The other occupier of this part of Eaton Ford is a marina, Crosshall Marine Ltd. Its tucked-away location means that it may well be unknown to residents who do not play golf and do not use river craft.

-Eaton Ford has a medium sized supermarket as well as a semi-independent convenience store and a public house, the Barley Mow.
+Eaton Ford has a semi-independent convenience store and a public house, the Barley Mow.

 The low-lying areas near the river have been subject to flooding, and a flood control scheme has been implemented; the Riverside Park adjacent to The Paddock, the carpark there, and adjacent areas are planned surge containment zones: in times of heavy water flow in the river, these areas are flooded to prevent more serious inundation; flood control banks are provided to protect houses in The Paddock.